-The purposes of the Pitney Bowes Inc. 2018 Stock Plan, effective as of May 7, 2018, amended and restated as of May 6, 2019, and further amended and restated as of May 4, 2020 (the "Plan") are to promote the interests of the Company and its shareholders by aligning the interests of key employees of the Company and its Affiliates with the interests of Pitney Bowes shareholders, to afford an opportunity to key employees to acquire a proprietary interest in the growth and performance of the Company, to generate an increased incentive to contribute to the Company's future financial success and prosperity and to enhance the ability of the company and its Affiliates to attract and retain exceptionally qualified individuals whose efforts can affect the financial growth and profitability of the Company.
+The purposes of the Pitney Bowes Inc. 2018 Stock Plan, effective as of May 7, 2018, amended and restated as of May 6, 2019, further amended and restated as of May 4, 2020, and again amended and restated as of May 2, 2022, (the "Plan") are to promote the interests of the Company and its shareholders by aligning the interests of key employees of the Company and its Affiliates with the interests of Pitney Bowes shareholders, to afford an opportunity to key employees to acquire a proprietary interest in the growth and performance of the Company, to generate an increased incentive to contribute to the Company's future financial success and prosperity and to enhance the ability of the Company and its Affiliates to attract and retain exceptionally qualified individuals whose efforts can affect the financial growth and profitability of the Company.